l12f3r/CKAstudy/02installingConfiguringK8s/01installationConsiderationsMethodsReqs.md

 ## Other considerations
 - Cluster networking
-    - Overlay networking?
-Or have a network engineering team to ensure layer 2 and 3 connectivity?
+    - [Overlay networking](02installingConfiguringK8s/05podNetworkingFundamentals.md)?
+Or having a network engineering team to ensure layer 2 and 3 connectivity?
     - Ensure no network IP range overlaps between cluster and rest of networking infra
 - Scalability 🧗‍♀️
     - Enough nodes with enough resources (CPU, RAM) to meet workload demand, or if failure occurs